Steam-powered passenger service is back on the East Broad Top Railroad!

 The East Broad Top Railroad is one of the nation’s oldest and best-preserved narrow-gauge railroads.

-The railroad offers passenger excursions, shop tours, and visits to the “roundhouse”, where their fleet of six steam engines live.
+The railroad offers steam-powered passenger excursions, shop tours, and visits to the “roundhouse”, where their fleet of six steam engines live.

 As the only surviving narrow gauge common carrier railroad east of the Rocky Mountains, the East Broad Top Railroad has officially been a National Historic Landmark since 1964.